Park Jong-woo

-Park Jong-woo (박종우; born 10 March 1989) is a South Korean football player, who currently plays for Busan IPark as a midfielder.
+Park Jong-woo (박종우; born 10 March 1989) is a South Korean professional footballer who currently plays as a midfielder.
 He has previously played for the Chinese club Guangzhou R&F and also in the UAE Arabian Gulf League for Al Jazira and Emirates.
 He has represented South Korea at age group and senior level, including the Men's tournament at the 2012 Summer Olympics, and was part of the South Korean squad for 2014 FIFA World Cup in Brazil.

 Club career

 Park joined Busan IPark from Yonsei University for the 2010 K-League season.
 Park's first appearance for his new club was in the K League 1, as a substitute in the 3–0 win over FC Seoul on 2 May 2010.
 Since his debut, Park has established himself as a Busan regular, making several appearances in both 2010 and 2011.
 Park scored his first professional goal in a drawn match with the Chunnam Dragons on 21 August 2011.

 Park enjoyed a personally successful 2012 season, in which he became a key figure for Busan I'Park in central midfield.
 His performances ensured his inclusion in the South Korea squad for the London Olympics that summer.

 Park continued his good form into 2013.
-On the opening day of the K League 1 season, during a 2–2 draw with Gangwon, he assisted Lim Sang-hyub's's opening goal, and later converted a penalty.
-On 7 August, Park scored the deciding goal, also from the penalty spot, in the 2–1 victory over FC Seoul in the quarter final of the FA Cup, taking Busan into the semi finals.
+On the opening day of the K League 1 season, during a 2–2 draw with Gangwon, he assisted Lim Sang-hyub's opening goal, and later converted a penalty.
+On 7 August, Park scored the deciding goal, also from the penalty spot, in the 2–1 victory over FC Seoul in the quarter-final of the FA Cup, taking Busan into the semi-finals.
 Park was included in the official K League 1 Team of the Week on six occasions during the 2013 season.

 On 13 February 2014, Park transferred to Chinese Super League side Guangzhou R&F. After a year and a half with the Chinese club, Park transferred to Al Jazira on 6 July 2015, on a three-year contract.
 He was a regular member of the team that were crowned champions of the 2016/17 Arabian Gulf League.

 After one season with Emirates Club in the UAE Arabian Gulf League, Park transferred to Korean side Suwon Bluewings for the second half of the 2018 Korean season.

 On 12 January 2019 Park signed for Busan IPark, the club at which he began his professional career.
 Park was named Busan vice-captain for the 2019 season and was a regular starter as the club finished second in the league and achieved promotion to the K League 1.
 He contributed seven assists and was shortlisted for the K League 2 Bext XI.
 Park was named club captain for the 2021 season.